 How can you convert units of weight into units of length?
 You can if you're talking about old cannons.

-Up until second half of XIX century cannon’s caliber was expressed in pounds.
+Up until the second half of the XIX century, cannon’s caliber was expressed in pounds.
 For example, 24-pounds cannon.
 You can often meet such things in historical books.
-Now, how modern person can imagine such cannon?
+Now, how modern person can imagine such a cannon?
 Is it big or not?
 What is the 24-pounds cannon?

-So, I decided to employ a little bit of logic and convert pounds to more familiar units used for gun’s calibers now – inches and millimeters.
+So, I decided to employ a little bit of logic and convert pounds to more familiar units used for gun calibers now – inches and millimeters.

 (BTW, there are the tables of correspondence all over the Internet, so later I’ll use them to prove my calculations)